-Homosassa WMA consists of more than 5,000 acres in southwest Citrus County between the Homosassa and Chassahowitzka rivers and near the Chassahowitzka National Wildlife Refuge.
+Homosassa Wildlife Management Area (WMA) consists of more than 5,000 acres in southwest Citrus County between the Homosassa and Chassahowitzka rivers and near the Chassahowitzka National Wildlife Refuge.
 The area is a management unit of the Withlacoochee State Forest and consists of forested wetlands, planted pines, and improved pastures.
 Hunting of white-tailed deer, wild hogs, migratory birds, small game, and turkey is permitted in season.
 Bicycling, hiking, and wildlife viewing are permitted on the area and there is a designated hiking trail.
-Wildlife on this area include white-tailed deer, wild hogs, wild turkey, and wood duck.
+Wildlife on this area include white-tailed deer, wild hogs, wild turkey and wood duck.
 Horseback riding and camping are prohibited.
 This area is a site on the Great Florida Birding and Wildlife Trail.

 Add your bird observations to the Homosassa WMA eBird Hotspot.